 - ActiveSync (Exchange)

 - Best for users who want to have multiple devices connect to their Shaw email account and want to share their Shaw Webmail Contacts and Calendars on all devices.
+Great for users of Microsoft products.

 - ActiveSync allows you to sync your Webmail Contacts and Reminders with your device.
 Any emails sent from this device will appear on Webmail and any emails deleted from the device will also be deleted from Webmail.